cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 The woman nods and looks after the beggar.

-Hilde: "Besides, he gets bad rage outbursts if he has too little in his stomach.
+Hilde: "Besides, he gets terrible rage outbursts if he has too little in his stomach.
 That's why I let him in.
 There's nothing he can do.
 That's innate."
 She smiles at the woman and then turns to the man behind her.

 Wilhelm sits in a corner of the room at a table with three others and talks with wild gestures.
 The three of them listen to him spellbound and occasionally pull expressions as a reaction to what Wilhelm says.
-At the next table a woman sleeps with her head on the table, three children next to her playing a finger game.
+At the next table, a woman sleeps with her head on the table, three children next to her playing a finger game.
-Around them there are a lot of bags filled with all kinds of things.
+Around them, there are a lot of bags filled with all kinds of things.
-Opposite her a man reads a leaflet to others, which is commented again and again vividly.
+Opposite her, a man reads a leaflet to others, which is commented again and again vividly.
-One table further on sit two dark figures, one spooning a soup, the other in front of him a glass of beer.
+One table further on sitting two dark figures, one spooning a soup, the other in front of him a glass of beer.

 The beggar sits on the floor leaning against a wall and spoons his soup very concentrated with a slightly trembling hand.
 When the plate is empty, he carefully places it on his lap and turns his gaze to Hilde.